 - Where it is not possible to meet this deadline (for example, because further enquiries need to be made), we will write to you to explain and tell you how soon you can expect to receive a full reply.
 As set out by the Legal Ombudsman, we will ensure that your complaint is fully concluded within eight weeks of our acknowledgement letter.

 If we are unable to resolve your complaint

 If we are unable to resolve your complaint, the Legal Ombudsman may be able to assist in certain situations.
 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 From 1 April 2023 the Legal Ombudsman expects complaints to be made to them:

-- within six months of receiving a final response from your complaint; and
+(a) within six months of receiving a final response to your complaint; and

-- no more than three years from when you should reasonably have known there was a cause for complaint.
+(c) no more than one year from when you should reasonably have known there was cause for complaint.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve things with us.

 If you would like more information about the Legal Ombudsman, please contact: